What is a Fairly Valued Security?

 A security is said to be fairly valued if its market price is equal to its true value.
 Since the true value of a security is usually not known, the question of whether a security is fairly valued lacks a definite answer.

 Most securities are valued using some variation of the Discounted Cash Flow (DCF) method.
-The DCF method approach states that the price of a security is equal to the present discounted value of all cash flow generated by the security in the future.
+The DCF method approach states that the price of a security is equal to the present discounted value of all cash flows generated by the security in the future.

 - Returnie is the expected return generated by the security in period i.

 - rie is the expected rate of interest in period i.

 The above equation states that the price of a T period security in period 0 is equal to the present discounted value of all the returns generated by the security between period 1 and period T. At time period 0, there are 2T unknowns that we need to estimate before we can apply the Discounted Cash Flow method.
 DCF models are used extensively in accounting, economics, and finance to find the intrinsic value of securities.